 Host Culture: The dominant culture in a place people live in after leaving their home country.

 Identities: Our identities are who we are as individuals, including our personal characteristics, history, personality, name, and other characteristics that make us unique and different from other individuals.

-Inclusion: acts or practices that provide an equitable and fair distribution of resources and opportunities.
-Such acts and practices ensure that all members/affiliates of an organization can bring their authentic selves to work or activities, if they choose to, fully leveraging their distinct traits and experiencing ownership and empowerment.
+Inclusion: When people feel valued, respected, and part of a group.
+It is acts or practices that provide an equitable and fair distribution of resources and opportunities.
+Such acts and practices ensure that all members/affiliates of an organization can bring their authentic selves to work or activities if they choose to, fully leveraging their distinct traits and experiencing ownership and empowerment.

-Intersectionality: The intertwining of social identities such as gender, race, ethnicity, social class, religion, sexual orientation, and/or gender identity, which can result in unique experiences, opportunities, and barriers.
+Intersectionality: The intertwining/overlapping of social identities such as gender, race, ethnicity, social class, religion, sexual orientation, and/or gender identity, which can result in unique experiences, opportunities, and barriers.

-Latinx: A gender-neutral term for Latin Americans, but it has been especially embraced by members of Latin LGBTQ communities as a word to identify themselves as people of Latin descent possessing a gender identity outside the male/female binary.
+Latinx: A gender-neutral term for Latin Americans, but members of Latin LGBTQ communities have especially embraced it as a word to identify themselves as people of Latin descent possessing a gender identity outside the male/female binary.

 Lesbian: Usually refers to a woman who has a romantic and/or sexual orientation toward women.
 Some nonbinary people also identify with this term.

-LGBTQIA+: an inclusive term for those who identify as lesbian, gay, bisexual, transgender, queer, intersex, and asexual.
-Some people also use the Q to stand for "questioning," meaning asexual/aromatic/agender.
+LGBTQIA+: An inclusive term for those who identify as lesbian, gay, bisexual, transgender, queer, intersex, and asexual.
+Some people also use the Q to stand for questioning, and the A to stand for asexual/aromatic/agender.